kubevirt/kubevirt-tekton-tasks/tasks/create-vm-from-manifest/README.md

 This task creates a VirtualMachine from YAML manifest

-### Service Account

-This task should be run with `create-vm-from-manifest-task` serviceAccount.
-Please see [RBAC permissions for running the tasks](../../docs/tasks-rbac-permissions.md) for more details.

 ### Parameters

 - **manifest**: YAML manifest of a VirtualMachine resource to be created.